Fix Your Fat Fighting Hormones Day 6: Cortisol

-Whether it’s in response to physical, mental or emotional stress, when your body senses pressure it responds.
-External factors like jobs, busy schedules, fussy kids, etc and internal factors like perfectionism, negativity, worry, etc all cause your body to release hormones.
+Whether it’s in response to physical, mental or emotional stress, when your body senses pressure, it responds.
+External factors include jobs, busy schedules, fussy kids, etc. In addition, internal factors include perfectionism, negativity, worry, etc. Essentially, these all cause your body to release hormones.
 When you first become stressed, your body releases “stress” hormones including epinephrine, norepinephrine and cortisol.

 Your body is wired to release these hormones as a way to protect itself against internal or external stressors.
 You can think of these hormones as messengers.

 Epinephrine relaxes the muscles in your intestines and decreases blood flow to your stomach.
 Norepinephrine tells your body to stop producing insulin in so that fast-acting blood glucose is ready for use.

 When you and your body have calmed back down and the stress is over, cortisol tells your body to stop producing epinephrine and norepinephrine, and to go back to breaking down food and digesting regularly.
-It’s not uncommon for cortisol levels to go up and down throughout the day–like when you wake up or workout–but the issue arises when you suffer from chronic stress–like weeks and weeks with limited sleep, worry, etc.
+It’s not uncommon for hormone levels to go up and down throughout the day–like when you wake up or workout–but the issue arises when you suffer from chronic stress–weeks and weeks with limited sleep, worry, etc.

 Chronic stress causes cortisol levels to elevate and never return to a normal state.

 Cortisol is an appetite stimulant.
-High levels of cortisol make you want to eat and have been shown to increase cravings for carbohydrates.
-In addition, cortisol is catabolic (causes a breakdown of lean muscle).
+High levels make you want to eat and have been shown to increase cravings for carbohydrates.
+In addition, it is catabolic (causes a breakdown of lean muscle).
 The breakdown of this muscle leads to decreased metabolic capacity and increased fat storage.